-Collecting customer data has always been critical for the success of NSD projects, as it serves as even more important on the ideation stage of NSD, and, subsequently, Big Data allows to get the valuable customer insights to facilitate COI.
+Collecting customer data has always been critical for the success of NSD projects, as it serves as a source of objective quantitative data to back up the decisions made (Akgun et al., 2006; Atuahene-Gima, 2005; Ganesan et al., 2005).
+As mentioned before, making informed decisions is even more important on the ideation stage of NSD, and, subsequently, Big Data allows to get the valuable customer insights to facilitate COI.